itsTylrr/itsTylrr/README.md

 - Interested in Computer Architecture, Electronics, and Computer Science.
 - Mainly aiming for VLSI or somewhere in the hardware engineering space.
 - Currently, I only know Python, Java, JS, HTML, and CSS.
-- Trying to learn more advanced programming languages (Verilog, SystemVerilog, C, C++, MATLAB)
+- Trying to learn more advanced programming languages.
 - Oh yeah, I love mechanical keyboards and play rhythm games in my free time! <3

 ### More About Me